daim77/SQL_project/README.md

 IF country NOT in this table THEN saturday and sunday is weekend.

+**ECONOMY**
 Majority of values are available in year 2015 in table economies.
 GINI index is available for MAX countries for example but still only for 80..
 But y2018 chosen due to client requirements

-ISO3 country code added as key

-in the covid19_basic_differences table source - Taiwan is coded as Taiwan*, so same coding in final OUTPUT
+**RELIGION**
 Wrong data in religion table (Islam population in Afghanistan > total population)

+**WEATHER**
+City is used as key bridge to countries table.
+There is inconsistency between several capitals like Prague vs Praha, Wien vs Vienna atc...
+This problem leads to NULL values for all weather characteristics!